 HelpSpot provides Users with a several different ways to find requests within the system.
 Each method is optimized to find the single-specific request, or group of requests.

 Simply type in the customer or request ID to be returned the request(s) that meet the criteria.
+You can also check the "Search History" box in oder to perform a full text search of all request history items.
+Users can set the history search option as on my default in the staff preferences.
 User's can also opt to do an advanced search.
 More on advanced search is covered below.

 Advanced searches can be done on a myriad of customer, request, and installation-level details.